 - Invert onto a parchment lined baking sheet and lightly shake.
 Discard parchment and place mold on baking sheet (chocolate side up).

 - Warm a plate or bowl in the microwave or with boiling water and dry.
+Alternatively you can add remaining melted chocolate to a sealable or piping bag, clip the tip and pipe a line of chocolate around the edges to seal.

 - Place the bottom of an empty sphere on the plate to lightly melt chocolate.
 Place melted chocolate edge on filled half to seal.
 Try to handle chocolate as little as possible.
 Optional: If needed, use a hot spoon, dipped in boiling water and dried to further seal.